 PRV: It is cheating when you only compare to the outside air when the outside air has a high spore count.
 Warning: If you get deposed, you will be asked how you determined Elevated or Not.
-If you compared to the outside air you will not survive the deposition.
+If you only compared to the outside air you will not survive the deposition.
+You need to use judgment as well.